|Nutrition Facts (per serving)|

 When in Trinidad and Tobago and you ask for bakes, it is likely that they will ask you if you want bake bake, roast bake, or fried bake.
 Do not be confused, bake refers to bakes cooked in an oven.

-Add flour, baking powder, salt, sugar, and cinnamon to a large bowl and mix thoroughly.
+Add flour, baking powder, sugar, salt, and cinnamon to a large bowl and mix thoroughly.

-Rub butter into flour mixture.
+Rub the butter into the flour mixture.

 Bake for 25 minutes or until the top is lightly browned and the bottom, when rapped, sounds hollow.